-In Item Base Data, under Master Data, you can specify items and item data on a general level.
-Before you can perform purchase procedures, in Item Purchase Data, under Procurement, you must also specify purchase-related item data.
+In Item Base Data, you can specify items and item data on a global level.
+Before you can complete purchase procedures, you must also specify purchase-related item data in Item Purchase Data.

 Specifying item purchase data and default item purchase data for an item group